Ruin0x11/dekki/README.md

 ## Notes

 Rough around the edges, since there are many false positives.
+May also be inefficient for large files.
 Use at your own risk.